Reflection groups and cones of sums of squares: Invariant sums of squares

 \begin{remark} Let $G$ be a finite reflection group and $\psi_1,\ldots,\psi_n$ generators of the invariant ring.
 Consider the map Then, thanks to a statement of Steinberg in \cite{steinberg1960invariants} we have where $c \in \R \setminus \{0\}$ and $\emph{Jac } \Psi$ denotes the Jacobian matrix of $\Psi$.
 The choice of fundamental invariants $\psi_1,\ldots,\psi_n$ does not matter. \end{remark} \begin{example} For $\mathfrak{S}_n$ the symmetric group acting on $\R^n$ via coordinate permutation and $\psi_i := p_i = \sum_{j=1}^n X_j^i$ the power sums, we obtain $\Delta = \prod_{i < j}(x_i-x_j)$ equals the determinant of the Vandermonde matrix. $\Delta$ is the Jacobian of $\Psi$, which is precisely the product over all reflections $\{ X_i = X_j\}$ of $\mathfrak{S}_n$. \end{example}

 \begin{remark} Computing a basis of the coinvariant algebra $\R[\underline{X}]_G = \R[\underline{X}] / \R[\underline{X}]^G_{> 0}$, that is defined as a quotient space, is highly complex and involves the calculation of a Groebner basis.
 However, the approach using harmonic polynomials is more efficient because it is based on linear algebra for given fundamental invariants.
-As the fundamental invariants of real reflection groups are well-known one can calculate the polynomial $\Delta$ and all its partial derivatives explicitly. \end{remark}
+As the fundamental invariants of real reflection groups are well-known, one can calculate the polynomial $\Delta$ and all its partial derivatives explicitly. \end{remark}

-\subsection{Convex geometric properties of $\Sigma^G, \mathcal{P}^G$}
+\subsection{Convex geometric properties of $\Sigma^G,\mathcal{P}^G$}

 An interesting and highly useful feature of $\Sigma_{n,2d}^G$ and $\mathcal{P}_{n,2d}^G$ is their \emph{convex geometry}, which enables the use of convex geometric techniques to study these sets.
-In the research on non-negativity versus sums of squares have the convex cones and their dual cones been studied intensively (see e.g. Blekherman's work in \cite{blekherman2012nonnegative} on Hilbert's inequality cases or \cite{blekherman2012semidefinite}).
-The methods in this paper make it possible to computationally verify equality or non-equality between $\Sigma_{n,2d}^G$ and $\mathcal{P}_{n,2d}^G$, and to calculate explicitly the boundary of the invariant sums of squares cone.
-In this subsection we present known and adapted knowledge on the convex geometric properties of $\Sigma_{n,2d}^G$ and $\mathcal{P}_{n,2d}^G$.
+In the research on non-negativity versus sums of squares have the convex cones and their dual cones been studied intensively (see e.g., Blekherman's work in \cite{blekherman2012nonnegative} on Hilbert's inequality cases or \cite{blekherman2012semidefinite}).
+In this subsection, we present known and adapted knowledge on the convex geometric properties of $\Sigma_{n,2d}^G$ and $\mathcal{P}_{n,2d}^G$.
+We refer to subsection $4.5$ in \cite{blekrie} for more details.